Matthias-Gille/tmp/tmp.md

 #Headline 1
 ##HEadline 2

-After the first weeks with git we made a small recap and decided a few things that you find in this guide.
+After the first weeks with git we made a small recap because we encountered some problems and had some open questions.
+You can find the learnings and descisions we made in this guide.

-If you need more information in general regarding the usage of git we have found a great video course called "version control for designers".
-The course was done by Adria Jimenez a XING engineer/designer from Barcelona.
-You can find it at the bottom of the page.
+If you need more information in general regarding the usage of git you might want to check the great video course called "version control for designers" that we found.
+The course was done by Adria Jimenez, a XING engineer/designer from Barcelona.
+You can find a link at the bottom of the page.

 ## Organizations (Teams)